JGNN

 on the type of activation functions.

 Trained models and their generating builders can be saved and loaded.
 The next snippet demonstrates how raw predictions can be made too.
-During this process, some matrix manipulation operations are employed to obtain transparent access to parts of input and output data of the dataset.
+During this process, some matrix manipulation operations are employed to obtain transparent access to parts of input and output data of the dataset without copying memory.

 modelBuilder.save(Paths.get("gcn_cora.jgnn")); // needs a Path as an input